ionata/ionata-django-skeleton/README.md

 ## Dotenv
-* Copy .example.env to .env:
+* Copy example.env to .env:
-  - `cp .example.env .env`
+  - `cp example.env .env`
 * Settings which will likely need to be set manually:
   - For Development:
     - `DEBUG` - set it to true